On this page:

 Do you know an unsung hero who has left a lasting legacy in your community?

-Every Victorian is invited to nominate someone who has made a significant contribution in their local community to be considered for commemoration in a place name.
+We invite all Victorians to nominate someone who has made a significant contribution to their local area for a commemorative place name.

-You can submit your nomination through the Remember a local – Name a place form on Engage Victoria.
-Your nomination will go into a council name bank and the name will be considered when places need naming.
+Submit your nomination using the Remember a Local – Name a Place form on Engage Victoria.
+Councils will consider these names when new places need naming.

 Visit Engage Victoria